Stability, Efficiency, and Contentedness of Social Storage Networks: Stable, Efficient and Contented Networks

 {\it 2} follows from Proposition \ref{lem:n-1-agent}. \end{proof}

 1em \begin{remark} Not all efficient networks are contented. \end{remark}

 In Example \ref{exmp:achieve-stability}, neither $\mathfrak{g}$ nor $\mathfrak{s}$ are contented.
 However, (at least) one of them is efficient.
 The following Propositions help identify which of them is/ are efficient, under the MO- as well as SO-Frameworks, for SVN, SRN and SV-SRN networks, as the case may be (Refer Table \ref{table:Different-Networks}).
+Note that any stable network in which maximum possible number of agents have $\hat{\eta}$ neighbors is not necessarily efficient, as per Definitions \ref{def:welfare}, \ref{def:welfare-storage-constraint}, and \ref{def:welfare-storage-budget-constraints}.

 \begin{proposition} Let $\mathfrak{g}$ be an SVN or SV-SRN under the MO-Framework, with $N$ agents and stability point $\hat\eta$.
 Suppose both $N$ and $\hat\eta$ are odd.
 Then $\mathfrak{g}$ is efficient if and only if $\mathfrak{g}$ has $N-1$ agents with neighborhood size $\hat\eta$ and one of the following holds: { \begin{enumerate} \item $c<\frac{\beta \lambda^{^{\hat\eta}}}{2}(\frac{1}{\lambda}-\lambda)$ and $\mathfrak{g}$ has one agent with neighborhood size $\hat\eta + 1$. \item $c>\frac{\beta \lambda^{^{\hat\eta}}}{2}(\frac{1}{\lambda}-\lambda)$ and $\mathfrak{g}$ has one agent with neighborhood size $\hat\eta - 1$. \item $c=\frac{\beta \lambda^{^{\hat\eta}}}{2}(\frac{1}{\lambda}-\lambda)$ and $\mathfrak{g}$ has one agent with neighborhood size either $\hat\eta + 1$ or $\hat\eta - 1$. \end{enumerate} } \end{proposition} \begin{proof}